B4rtDC/MaxEntropyGraphs.jl/docs/src/models.md

 ## Solution methods
 Computing the parameters of a model can be done with different approaches.
 Either by running an optimisation algorithm on the Loglikelihood of the model (and thus implicitely solving a system of equations for the gradient of the loglikelihood of the model) [[1]](#1) or by using a fixed point approach [[2]](#2).
 In both cases, we have also included the acceleration method that was proposed in [[2]](#2) for nodes sharing the same (pair of) constraints.

+!!! note

+    Although it is technically possible to run the computation of the likelihood maximising parameters in a precision lower than `Float64`, experiments have shown that this might leads to convergence problems.

 ## Sampling
 We have extend ```Base.rand``` to accept substypes of `::AbstractMaxEntropyModel`.
 When working with larger network, it might not always be desirable to keep the entire expected adjacency matrix in memory, so by default this option is not used.
 Specifying a number of samples will return a vector of the appropriate substype of  `::AbstractGraph`.
 Multithreading will be used if available to generate multiple graphs in parallel.